The Advocacy Pregnancy and Parenting Center

-The Advocacy Center offers women, parents, and families free classes and material assistance.
-Our aim is to instill hope as we light the way toward transformation through Christ.
-Empowering individuals and families since 2008.
+The Advocacy Center of Sumter is a full resource pregnancy and parenting center.
+We help women before, during, and after pregnancy.
+We offer women, moms, parents, and care givers free classes and material assistance.
+Our aim is to instill hope as we light the way to transformation through Christ.
+We have a broad spectrum of programs and services to help empower women.
+We have been helping women before, during, and after pregnancy since 2008.

 Vision: We believe that families can come together, and transformation can happen at our Center through kindness, Christian principles, and proper guidance.
 As a non-profit organization, we strive to strengthen our community through the women and their families in it.
 With community support, we provide material assistance and free educational classes on a weekly basis to clientele.
 Our faithful staff educates, guides, and aids women.
 We hope to equip them to live out their God-given purposes.
 (John 1:9)